 B2B ecommerce comprises businesses that sell products or services to other businesses.
 For example, brands like SwagUp provide customizable products to corporate entities, while companies like Primera sell high-quality printers and accessories to other businesses.

 While you may not hear about B2B as often as B2C, this ecommerce model is one of the most common in use today.
-In the US alone, there are 1.6 B2B companies for every one B2C company—solid evidence of B2B’s popularity.
+B2B sites typically focus on larger order quantities and often provide enhanced customer support along with customization capabilities.

 Consumer to consumer (C2C) businesses are online marketplaces that empower consumers to sell their own products to other consumers.
 Platforms like eBay and Facebook Marketplace are common examples, although newer marketplaces like Vinted and Wallapop are beginning to see great traction in their countries of origin.